2-me/2-me.github.io/index.markdown

 layout: home
 ---

-Hi there.
-How are you?

 My name is Tom Twomey.
 I am a PhD student studying computer architecture at the University of Michigan.
 Below are some more details and my contact info.

-Have a great day.

 # Bio